TxnLab/use-wallet/examples/liquid-auth-backend/README.md

 Refer to the `docker-compose.yaml` file for the specific images and additional specification.

 Additionally, the following services:
-- Frontend: runs the Frontend part, e.g. the vanilla-ts example, using http-server from the build/dist folder.
+- Frontend: An Nginx server that runs the Frontend part, e.g. by serving static files produced by the vanilla-ts example, as well as routing API calls to the NestJS API server.
-- Nginx: routes requests between the Frontend (`/`  ) and NestJs API server (e.g., `/auth/session`)

 ## Setup